DELI-LAB-NTUsg/.github/profile/README.md

 ## DELI Lab @ NTU Singapore
 The Design of Electrochemical Interfaces (DELI) Lab is a newly established research group in the School of Chemistry, Chemical Engineering and Biotechnology at NTU Singapore.
 The overarching goal of our research group is to obtain a molecular level understanding of chemical reactivity at electrochemical interfaces for applications in energy storage and industrial decarbonization.
 Visit our [website](https://www.deli-lab.org/) to learn more about the group!

 We strive to make our research open access and reproducible.
-This includes raw data generated from the simulations, analysis scripts, new software packages and code to reproduce figures in our manuscripts.
+In this Github repository, we will share raw data generated from the simulations, analysis scripts, and new software packages related to our projects.
+Feel free to reach out to us with questions!

 <!--